-Trying to grow out your beard?
+Are you trying to get better beard growth?
 You’re not the only one.
 Around the world, men are sporting facial hair more than ever.
 One online poll revealed that 62% of men right now are letting their facial grow, and over 17% of those respondents want to grow a full beard.

 The time required to grow a beard depends on your own growth rate, testosterone levels, genetics and age.
-For some men it may only take a few weeks, while others it may take many months before seeing a full, bushy beard.
+For some men, it may only take a few weeks, while for others it may take many months before seeing a full, bushy beard.

 Most people think all hair grows at the same rate, but if that were true, you’d be a lot hairier all over your body.